Get outside and have fun with the whole family this winter. We found the best kids’ snow gear to keep the little ones cozy.

 So far, I’m finding that putting on more layers when we’re already doing our thing outside is way more of a hassle than taking them off.
-Before we head out on our adventure, I put a few layers on my boys knowing that I can easily pull one off if he is they’re and fussy.
+Before we head out on our adventure, I put a few layers on my boys knowing I can easily pull one off if they’re fussy.

 Finding Kids’ Snow Gear on a Budget

 Next, prioritize and think about how often you’ll really use something.
-We splurged on a couple of Patagonia and merino wool pieces knowing that our boys would be in them for several months straight.
+We splurged on a couple of Patagonia and merino wool pieces knowing that our boys would be in them for several months.
 We also hope we’ll have another one who can wear it next.